Difference-in-Differences with Multiple Time Periods: The Effect of Minimum Wage Policy on Teen Employment

-The results using our approach are available in \Cref{fig:cond} and \Cref{tab:cond-aggte}.
-Interestingly, we find quite different results using our approach than are suggested by the two-way fixed effect regression approach.
+The results using our approach are available in Panel (b) in \Cref{fig:attgt} and Panel (b) in \Cref{tab:aggte}.
+Interestingly, we find quite different results using our approach than are suggested by the two-way fixed effects regression approach.
 In particular, we continue to find evidence that increasing the minimum wage tended to reduce teen employment.
-The estimated group-time average treatment effects range from 0.8\% lower teen employment (not statistically different from 0) in 2006 for the group of states first treated in 2006 to 7.3\% lower teen employment in 2007 for states first treated in 2004.
-Now only 2 of 7 group-time average treatment effects are statistically significant.
-The pattern of dynamic treatment effects where the effect of minimum wage increases tends to increase with length of exposure is the same as in the unconditional case.
-Similarly, using our aggregated treatment effect parameters, allowing for dynamic treatment effects, we estimate that increasing the minimum wage led on average to 4.8\% lower teen employment.
-Allowing for dynamic treatment effects and selective treatment timing, we estimate that increasing the minimum wage lowers teen employment by 2.8\%.
+The estimated group-time average treatment effects range from 0.9\% lower teen employment (not statistically different from 0) in 2006 for the group of states first treated in 2006 to 7.1\% lower teen employment in 2007 for states first treated in 2004.
+Now, 3 of 7 group-time average treatment effects are statistically significant.
+The average effect of increasing the minimum wage on teen employment across all groups that increased their minimum wage is a 3.1\% reduction in teen employment.
+This estimate is much different from the TWFE estimate.
+In addition, the pattern of dynamic treatment effects where the magnitude of the effect of increasing the minimum wage tends to increase with length of exposure is the same as in the unconditional case.

-The evidence of the negative effect of minimum wage increases is somewhat mitigated by the fact that we reject the conditional parallel trends assumption in pre-treatment periods.
-This is immediately evident from \Cref{fig:cond} because we can reject that the \textquotedblleft ATT\textquotedblright\ is equal to zero in 2 out of 11 pre-treatment periods.
-Using the consistent Cram\'{e}r-von Mises tests discussed in Section \ref{sec:tests}, we also reject the conditional parallel trends assumption (p-value: 0.000).
-In addition, we conducted our test of the augmented conditional parallel trends assumption separately for states first treated in 2004 because the pre-treatment ``ATT'' is not statistically significant in any period for this group.
-Here, we reject the augmented conditional parallel trends assumption.
-This is an interesting result because the ``visual'' test often conducted in empirical work would incorrectly lead the researcher to believe that the conditional parallel trends assumption is valid for states first treated in 2004.